 Integration with Smart Cities

-- IoT Connectivity: Panels with IoT systems optimize energy use, supporting the UAE’s smart city initiatives in Dubai and Abu Dhabi.
+- IoT Connectivity: Panels with IoT systems optimize energy use, supporting the DUBAI’s smart city initiatives in Dubai and Abu Dhabi.

 - Modular Urban Planning: Cabins enable flexible, scalable urban developments, accommodating rapid population growth.